 Don’t pay them for achieving A’s on their report card or for eating their vegetables.

 Don’t pay your child for doing the dishes, sweeping the floor, or scrubbing their toilet.

 Instead pay your child a consistent allowance because he is a contributing, valued member of your family and you want to raise a financially responsible person.

-One way we can teach children financial responsibility is through giving them a consistent allowance and then helping our son or daughter learn how to save, spend and give their money away.
+One way we can teach children financial responsibility is by giving them a consistent allowance and then helping our son or daughter learn how to save, spend, and give their money away.

 1. WHY give an allowance?

 Our parental goal should be to raise independent adults who learn to manage money before they leave our home.
 An allowance is not about paying our kids to do what they should already be doing in the first place.